Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Preliminaries

-where in the last lines we used the Leibniz rule and the solution of the commutator relation between the algebra and the differentials given in Equation (\ref{defo}). \end{proof} \end{proposition} \begin{remark} If we choose the metric and the algebra (choose structure constants), then the symmetric term can be automatically found.
-Although it is also possible to choose the structure constants and the symmetric term in order to find the metric, this is a rather unusual path. \end{remark}
+where in the last lines we used the Leibniz rule and the solution of the commutator relation between the algebra and the differentials given in Equation (\ref{defo}). \end{proof} \end{proposition} By using the explicit result of the centrality condition and the algebra of the outer derivatives we calculate some commutators between the metric and its derivations with the generators of the algebra that will be of use later on. \begin{proposition}[] The commutator relations of the generators of the algebra $\mathfrak{A}$ with the inverse metric and with derivations of the metric are given by,